initials/XNAMode/README.md

 Mode
 Revvolvver - 4 player death match.
-Super Lemonade Factory - 1% complete
+Super Lemonade Factory - 80% complete
-Four Chambers
+The Four Chambers of the Human Heart

 To Do: